RajdeepBiswas/Stock_Market_Prediction_with_SnP500/README.md

 * Transparent - AI systems must be transparent and understandable.
 * Ethical - AI must assist humanity and be designed for intelligent privacy.

 The S&P 500 and company datasets are extraordinarily rich in nature and a lot of interesting data science and exploratory  data analytics analysis can be done using it.
-For this project I plan to address the following topics before diving into the prediction section.:
+In this project the following methodology is followed:
-* Raw data extraction for the file, API based and web datasets.
-Let us call this Bronze Layer.
+1. Raw data is extracted using API calls using Python notebooks and stored in the bronze layer of the data lake.
-* Data transformation using python from Raw to Processed stage.
-We will call this Silver Layer.
+2. Data transformation and cleansing happened using python from Raw to Processed stage and data is stored in the silver layer.
-* Finally store the processed data and optionally flatten it by joining using standard taxonomy in a serving layer.
-We will call this Gold Layer since this will be the single source of truth for the applications and the visualizations.
+3. Finally, the processed data is  flattened by joining using standard taxonomy in a serving layer.
+This is the gold layer of the data lake and will be used in the applications and the visualizations.
-* In depth EDA across multiple facets of the S&P 500 datasets
-* Visualizations on the datasets showing various aspects of the data
-* Find answers for the research questions using the below mentioned methodologies.
+4. After the data is processed, we started the analysis by calculating trading indicators.
+These are nothing but mathematical calculations which can help traders identify certain signals and trends within the market.
+By no means we exhaustive since there are hundreds of trading indicators.
+5. Next, we plotted the classic interactive OHLC chart — a chart with bars Open, High, Low, Close prices, that we are used to seeing on trading platforms.
+6. After the visualization section we moved on to the Prediction section which consisted of the following steps:
+	Prep the data
+	Train Test Split
+	Baseline Model Creation
+	Regression Model creation
+	Train the model
+	Evaluate the model
+Please note the model was simplistic in nature and more experimentation and sophisticated models are needed to better support this project and avoid overfitting problems.
+7. This is the most exciting step of the project.
+And this is all about operationalizing the model and generate the profit via a simple strategy.
+	Strategy: If our model predicts a higher closing value than the opening value we make a trade for a single share on that day—buying at market open and selling just before market close.
+	Assumptions
+	Results of Simulated Investment
+8. This is the correct time to do fundamental analysis which evaluates a company's past performance as well as the credibility of its accounts.
+Following steps were performed for the fundamental analysis:
+	Prep the data
+	Top 10 value stocks in S&P 500?
+	Top 10 growth stocks in S&P 500?
+	Top 10 income stocks in S&P 500?
+9. Create an AutoML timeseries forecast model.
+	Get the performance metrics.
+	Get the model explanation.
+10. Models are deployed in Azure Container Instance (container-instances) and exposed in REST endpoints which can be used in any programming language.
+It can also scale out as required without any infrastructure maintenance overhead.
+Note we can also deploy it in Azure Kubernetes Service (kubernetes-service), we just avoided it since we do not need spend extra money for dedicated containers for this scenario.
+11. Client scripts written in python to call the REST endpoint with authentication (consume-web-service)and get back the results.
+This is how we will operationalize the model.
+In a real-world environment this REST APIs will be embedded in an application or dashboard generating near real time BUY/SELL alerts.

 Prediction methodologies fall into three broad categories and often overlap.
 They are fundamental analysis, technical analysis (charting) and machine learning based methods.